on-api/on-api/2.5.0/spec_sp/order.md

-# Order API
+# Order

-This API is used to order a product that the SP connects.
+This API is used to order a product offering that the SP self activates in the CO network.

-Path /2.5/sp_spec/order/
+It is designed for external portals that never sends activation requests directly to the CO.

+## Usage

+The external portal captures the order details on a given access, including selected product offering and customer information, and places an order request to the SP.
+The SP receives and validates the order and activates the CO transmission products in the CO network.
+The SP can also decide to reject the order, in which case the portal is able to present a relevant message to end customer.

 Process option 1
 ![image](https://user-images.githubusercontent.com/48377287/114038491-3490b000-9882-11eb-8b65-7a90fb1970d0.png)

 Process option 2
 ![image](https://user-images.githubusercontent.com/906435/83942941-70895d80-a7f8-11ea-998f-840452e222f2.png)

-The sales leads API allows CO to notify SP about sales leads made by end customer.
-The end customer will select a service they want to order, as well as provide personal and billing information, and click to order.
-The CO will then send the order to SP, and the SP will either accept or deny the sales lead followed by creating an order to provision the service at requested date and time.
-If the order is denied, CO is able to present to end customer what went wrong.

 ## Request